 The Northern Prairie

-This book is for amateur gardeners on the northern prairie, in USDA climate Zone 3a or 3b.
+This book is for amateur gardeners on the northern prairie, in USDA hardiness Zones 3a, 3b and 4a.

 Due to our sparse population and odd conditions, nationally-distributed gardening shows and books do not deal with our problems.
 Just as often, they address problems we don’t have, often raising needless concerns in our area.

 Despite the lack of appropriate instruction from national sources, there is plenty of information suited for our area available for those willing to search.
 Our hardy forbearers were eager to plant, and they wrote down their experiences.
-North Dakota State has conducted research on plants and shared its results since its founding.
-So, too, the University of Minnesota’s horticulture department was built upon the idea of helping the citizens of its state raise plants of all sorts through the Extension Service.
-North Dakota State and University of Minnesota Extension Services continue to provide fully dependable information on their websites.
+Since their founding, our land-grant universities have conducted research on plants and shared their results.
+Extension services continue to provide fully dependable information on their websites.

 The nursery trade has a long tradition of keeping no secrets.
 For example, what Bailey Nurseries in St. Paul, one of the premier wholesale nurseries in the world, learns from its customers is distributed by their knowledgeable sales people.
 Area nursery people love to share notes, and over the years, a body of knowledge has grown that combines hundreds of years of experience.